aptech/docs/docs/data-management/programmatic-import.rst

 ::

-    // Set 'aggregation_method' to end-of-period
+    // Set 'aggregation_method' to end-of-period using
-    // in the previously created parameter list 'params_GDP' params_GDP = fred_set("aggregation_method", "eop", params_GDP);
+    // the previously created parameter list 'params_GDP' params_GDP = fred_set("aggregation_method", "eop", params_GDP);

 The parameter list is then passed to the :func:`fred_load` function.

-**Example: Aggregating FRED data from monthly to quarterly The ``frequency`` parameter can be used to specify the frequency of data imported from FRED.
+**Example: Aggregating FRED data from monthly to quarterly**

+The ``frequency`` parameter can be used to specify the frequency of data imported from FRED.
 The specified frequency can only be the same or lower than the frequency of the original series.

 +--------------+------------+